platipy/spyral/README.rst

 Spyral is a library/engine for developing 2D games in Python 2.X, with a focus on rapid development and clean design.
 Any system that runs Pygame should be able to run Spyral.
 Instead of ``import pygame``, you'll just use ``import spyral`` instead.

+Spyral was specifically designed for developing `XO laptop <http://laptop.org/en/laptop/>`_ games.
+Spyral's main source of documentation can be found at the Platipy project, which documents Spyral in the context of a university course for which it was developed. `Visit the Platipy Project <http://platipy.org>`_

 What does Spyral offer?
 -----------------------